angelo-cappelletti/angelo-cappelletti.github.io/README.md

-# angelo-cappelletti.github.io
+# Personal Website

-Personal website built with HTML, CSS and JS.
+This is my personal website built with HTML and CSS and hosted on GitHub Pages.

+It includes:
+- About section
+- Projects
+- Contact links